XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 --- middle

 # Introduction
 Autonomous System Provider Authorization (ASPA) is a technique for verifying AS_PATHs in BGP updates {{I-D.ietf-sidrops-aspa-verification}}{{I-D.ietf-sidrops-aspa-profile}}.
-Each AS can register ASPA records (also ASPA objects) in the RPKI to state all its provider ASes.
+Each AS can register ASPA records (also ASPA objects) in the RPKI to authorize a set of ASes as its providers.
 An AS can obtain ASes' ASPA records through RTRv2 protocol {{I-D.ietf-sidrops-8210bis}} and conduct AS_PATH verification based the records.
 ASPA-based AS_PATH verification can detect and mitigate route leaks violating the valley-free principle and path manipulations such as forged-origin or forged-path-segment attacks.

 ASPA can significantly enhance AS_PATH verification and is promising to be widely deployed.
 Despite of the strengths of ASPA, there are also some deficiencies.
 This document provides a detailed analysis on the strengths and deficiencies of ASPA.

+It is expected that the document can help people who are to deploy ASPA understand what ASPA can do and cannot do.

 ## Terminology